DataDog/libddwaf/UPGRADING.md

     uint64_t total_runtime;
 };
 ```
-In particular, the data field was a JSON-serialized string containing an array of events.
+In particular, the `data` field was a JSON-serialized string containing an array of events.
 Unfortunately, since WAF users typically call the WAF multiple times within the same context, extracting a meaningful result requires stitching multiple JSON strings together.
 Similarly, truncating the resulting JSON array to comply with trace limits also requires deserializing, performing changes and reserialising.

 To work around these problems, the new version of the WAF doesn't report events as a JSON string, but rather as a `ddwaf_object` containing an array of events, with exactly the same definition as the previously provided JSON string.
+This new object resides in `ddwaf_result::events` rather than `ddwaf_result::data`, as it signifies more clearly the purpose of the field.
 ```c
 struct _ddwaf_result
 {